Analyzing Use of High Privileges on Android: An Empirical Case Study of Screenshot and Screen Recording Applications: Empirical Case Study

-In this project, a .Net decompilation tool named ``JetBrains dotPeek''\footnote{dotPeek is available on {https://www.jetbrains.com/decompiler/}} has been used to do the reverse engineering of the activation tool.
+~\\ Instead of simply running a batch script, the service activation of app II is performed by executing a \emph{.Net} application named ``Screenshot It Enabler''.
+Therefore the decompilation of \emph{.Net} application is involved in the static analysis of app II.
+Moreover, the script file was not found in the enabler's package, which means it has been packaged into the apk and the purpose of the enabler is just to run the ``shell'' command to execute it.
+A \emph{.Net} decompilation tool named ``JetBrains dotPeek''\footnote{dotPeek is available on {https://www.jetbrains.com/decompiler/}} has been used to conduct the reverse engineering of the activation tool.
 Even though the enabler application has been obfuscated, some variables and C\# code logics could still be recovered after the decompilation.
 The scripts to enable the proxy has been unveiled by observing the C\# code from the decompilation result.
-In addition, the file name of the script could be confirmed as ``screenshot'' in this way.
-Then the script file's location could be easily found by browsing the file manager on a rooted phone, or by decompiling the APK file to search the file name.
-The code snippet providing key clue is indicated below.
+We noticed there is a string ``screenshot'' that occurs in the decompiled C\# code as one of the argument while launching ADB service.
+For that reason, we believe that there is a script file named ``screenshot'' being executed during the service activation.
+Then the script file's location could be easily found by browsing the file manager on a rooted phone, or by decompiling the apk file and searching the file name.